img-pro/bandwidth-saver/readme.txt

 **Your original images stay on your server.** WordPress keeps full control.
 The plugin only changes how images are delivered to visitors.

+Image URLs are rewritten on the frontend only.
+Your Media Library URLs stay exactly the same.

-The first request to each image may be slightly slower while Cloudflare caches it.
-Future requests are fast and delivered from the nearest Cloudflare edge.
+The first request to each image comes from your server while Cloudflare caches it.
+After that, all requests are served from the nearest Cloudflare edge location.

 = What This Plugin Does =

-* Rewrites image URLs on your frontend pages (your Media Library URLs stay the same)
+* Rewrites image URLs on your frontend pages (your Media Library URLs stay exactly the same)
 * Delivers cached images from Cloudflare's global edge network
-* Falls back to your original images if Cloudflare is unavailable
+* Falls back to your original images automatically if Cloudflare is unavailable
 * Works with lazy loading, responsive image sizes, and srcset
+* Works with any theme or page builder without modifying templates or file structures
+* Designed to handle large, image-heavy websites with ease

-The plugin delivers whatever WordPress outputs, including images processed by optimization plugins.
+The plugin simply delivers whatever WordPress outputs, including images processed by optimization plugins.

 = What This Plugin Does NOT Do =